eaysin-arafat/react-form-interactions/README.md

 - `formState`: Object with `values`, `errors`, and `touched` properties representing current form state.
 - `setFieldValue`: Function to update a specific field's value in the form state.
 - `handleChange`: Function to handle changes in form field values.
+Can accept a callback to interact with the changed value.
 - `handleBlur`: Function to handle blur events on form fields.
+Can accept a callback to interact with the blurred value.
 - `handleSubmit`: Function to handle form submission with validation.
 - `resetFormField`: Function to reset a specific field's value and errors to its initial state.
 - `resetFormState`: Function to reset all form values and errors to their initial state.